kailunn/Coffee-Machine/README.md

 # Coffee-Machine
 Coding Practice!

-Using dictionary and intput function to make an automatically interact machine!
+Using dictionary and intput function to make an automatically interact machine.